Perico (food)

-In Colombian and Venezuelan cuisine, huevos pericos (English: "parrot eggs") refers to a dish prepared with scrambled eggs, butter, sautéed diced onions, bell pepper, and tomatoes.
+In Colombian and Venezuelan cuisine, perico is a dish prepared with scrambled eggs, butter, sautéed diced onions, bell pepper, and tomatoes.
 Scallions are a frequent substitution or addition to the onions, especially in Colombia.
 Huevos pericos may also include chopped cilantro greens, annatto for coloring, and occasionally hot peppers.
 It can be regarded as a tropical version of scrambled eggs and can be eaten alone, with bread, usually at breakfast time; or at any time, as an arepa filling.

 The name comes from the bright colors of the scallions, tomato, peppers and eggs, mimicking the colors of a parrot (perico).